ccardea/github.io/_posts/2021-09-25-big-performance-boost.md

 ### Scenario
 - A word game similar to Scrabble.
 - Player is dealt a hand with seven letters.
-- Player then trys to come up with a word from the letters in the hand.
 - Valid words are contained in a list of over eighty thousand words.
 - With the computer as player, it searches through the list for valid words

-The example code ran slow and, even though it was not part of the assignment, I decided to try fixing it.
+The example code ran slow and, while it was not part of the assignment, I decided to try fixing it.
 What follows is output that compares the performance of the example code to the modified code that I implemented.
 ```
 Loading word list from file...
    83667 words loaded.